Albert B. Corey Prize

 - One copy of each entry must be sent to each of the following committee members and clearly labeled “Corey Prize Entry.”
 Entries to Canadian postal addresses must be sent Delivery Duty Paid.
 Electronic copies may be sent to committee members who have indicated they will accept them.

-Please Note: The deadline for submission of entries is Thursday, May 15, 2014, to be eligible for the 2014 competition.
+Please Note: Entries must be postmarked or transmitted by May 15, 2014, to be eligible for the 2014 competition.
 Entries will not be returned.
 Recipients will be announced at the January 2–5, 2015, AHA annual meeting in New York City.